-This article discusses strategies and best practices you can implement to reduce bottlenecks and optimize the performance of your AEM Forms deployment.
+This article discusses strategies and best practices that you can implement to reduce bottlenecks and optimize the performance of your AEM Forms deployment.

-You can configure and control the caching strategy for AEM Forms using the Mobile Forms Configurations component in AEM Web Configuration Console at:
+You can configure and control the caching strategy for AEM Forms using the Mobile Forms Configurations component in the AEM Web Configuration Console at:

 The available options for caching are as follows:

 The default cache settings for AEM Forms may not be good enough to achieve optimal performance.
 Therefore, it is recommended to use the following settings:

 If you use AEM Dispatcher to cache adaptive forms, it also caches adaptive form which contains forms with pre-filled data.
 If such forms are served from the AEM Dispatcher cache, it may lead to serving pre-filled or stale data to the users.
 So, use AEM Dispatcher to cache adaptive forms which do not use pre-filled data.
 Moreover, a Dispatcher cache does not auto-invalidate cached fragments.
 So, do not use it to cache form fragments.
 For such forms and fragments, use Adaptive forms cache.

 For optimal performance, it is recommended to use the following JVM

 set CQ_JVM_OPTS=%CQ_JVM_OPTS% -Xms8192m set CQ_JVM_OPTS=%CQ_JVM_OPTS% -Xmx8192m set CQ_JVM_OPTS=%CQ_JVM_OPTS% -XX:PermSize=256m set CQ_JVM_OPTS=%CQ_JVM_OPTS% -XX:MaxPermSize=1024m